open-power/snap/hardware/doc/NVMe.md

 # NVMe Usage
 When SNAP is built for the FGT card with NVMe support enabled, the SNAP framework provides an easy to use interface to initiate NVMe writes and reads to and from the onboard main memory.
 Before the NVMe sub-system can be used, it needs to be initialized.
-The "snap_nvme_init utility" program in the software/tools directory can be used to perform the initalization.
+The **"snap_nvme_init"** utility program in the software/tools directory can be used to perform the initalization.
 Once initalization is done,  SNAP actions must use the NVMe action interface (AXI MM write burst) to initiate transfers.
 The following registers must be programmed to do so.